Dodecadenia: Description

 smaller glands; rudimentary pistil pubescent or glabrous.
 Female flowers: ovary pubescent or glabrous.
 Fruit ellipsoid, 10–12 × 7–9 mm, seated on discoid perianth tube; fruiting pedicel of 5 mm, stout.

 The color of the flowers is pale yellow to yellow.
-The flower is male or female, actinomorfic.
+The flower is male or female, actinomorphic.
 Present Inflorescences composed of flowers, with perigonium.
 Female flowers: staminodes 12 in 4 whorls of 3 each, 1st and 2nd whorls eglandular, of 3rd and 4th whorls each with 2 glands at base; ovary superior; style elongated; stigma enlarge with 6 tepals.
 The pollination is done by bees and other insects.

 They have berries named drupes.
 The seed is a drupe varied in size and shape from oblong to ovate or date shape.
 The fruit is seated on the perianth tube.
 Seed dispersal by vertebrate animals.
 The fruits are a very important food source for birds and other wildlife.